ni/nimble/specs/labels-and-localization/README.md

 ```
 - If the app needs to customize any of the labels, they can do so via the i18n directive API.
 Generally the root i18n provider would use `withDefaults` to set all the labels to their localized values, and any nested ones would not.

+Once an Angular app uptakes the nimble-angular version that introduces these i18n modules, and references the i18n modules, running `ng extract-i18n` will result in the app pulling in Nimble-provided labels/strings for localization.
+(Prototype: [messages.xlf](https://github.com/ni/nimble/blob/d51ee14dc49db7070e5cab726c225f69635de17b/angular-workspace/projects/example-client-app/src/locales/messages.xlf), output of `ng extract-i18n`)
+When they pull in new nimble-angular versions in the future and re-run that command, the new strings will again be pulled in for translation automatically.

-We expect most apps in SystemLink to consume both `nimble-i18n-core` and `nimble-i18n-table` as-is.
+We expect most apps in SystemLink to consume both `nimble-i18n-core` and `nimble-i18n-table` as-is (in their app component HTML, as children of the `nimble-theme-provider`).

 We can consider codegen-ing the Angular directives, which would let us avoid copy-pasting the English strings/ descriptions at the nimble-angular level, but at the expense of obfucscating some of the code (in the generator scripts).